austinmonde/Dicee-Challenge/README.md

 #DICE GAME
-'Simple web dice game built with JS, HTML and CSS' 'played by refreshing the site'
+Simple web dice game built with JS, HTML and CSS play by refreshing the site